DataTalksClub/datatalksclub.github.io/_people/emmanuelraj.md

 ---

-Emmanuel Raj, is a Helsinki-based AI Engineer.
-A masters in engineering, big data analytics from Arcada university of applied sciences.
-Presently working at TietoEVRY, with 5+ years of experience in Machine Learning, AI and Data Science.
+Emmanuel Raj is a Finland-based Lead Machine Learning Engineer with 7+ years of industry experience.
+He is the author of the “Engineering MLOps” book, Lead Machine Learning Engineer at Relex Solution and an ML researcher at Arcada University of Applied sciences.
+He is passionate about democratizing AI and bringing research and academia to industry.
 He is proficient in building data pipelines, Machine learning models and deploying software to production.